matthewc0913/sep11-freedom-project/blog/entry03.md

 Some skills that I’ve learned since working on the last blog are **Creativity**, and **Organization**.

 ### Creativity
 I have never thought I can be creative or orignal.
 I have never had that type of characteristic in me.
 But working on my Freedom Project I had the idea to screen record the video I was gonna use for the website by recoding a video through the computer and have the music added on later.
-I tried recording a video through the computer and I put that recording on Github and now I have it on this repo and you can get it [here](../tool/SeanManeana.webm)
+I tried recording a video through the computer and I put that recording on Github and now I have it on this repo and you can get it [here](../tool/SeanManeana.webm).
+This is how I have Creativity.

 ### Organization
 I have always been a unorganized person.
 But for school and mostly for this computer I have learned to have organized my tabs into folders to each class.
 This way I can focus on one class at a time.
 Shifting my focus on to one class can make me more absorbed in the lesson I am learning.
 For example my SEP folder has websites like: